dspace-group/veos-cosim-client/doc/api-reference/functions/DsVeosCoSim_GetEthControllers.md

 > uint32_t* ethControllersCount

-A pointer to the counter of Ethernet controllers.
+A pointer to the number of Ethernet controllers.

 > const [DsVeosCoSim_EthController](../structures/DsVeosCoSim_EthController.md)** ethControllers